eichin/thok-kphotoalbum-grep/kpa-grep.1.ronn.md

   * `--tag` <tagname>:
     Require <tagname> to include an image in the results.
-While KPhotoAlbum groups tags into Categories, `kpa-grep` *currently* only looks at the names of the tags.
+While KPhotoAlbum groups tags into Categories, `kpa-grep` *currently* only looks at the names of the tags - it ignores whether the tag is a `Location`, `Keyword`, or `Person` (or whatever you've customized the tags to be.)

   * `--exclude` <tagname>:
-    If <tagname> is present on an image, take it out of the result set.
+    If <tagname> is present on an image, take that image out of the result set.

   * `--since` <time>:
     In order to get specifically recent results, give a "human" time, like `--since "last week"` or `--since "Friday"`.
 (See `parsedatetime.Calendar.parse` for specifics.)
-Note that this
-    isn't (currently) any faster, since the index is an XML document we still have to parse the entire thing and that's where most of the time is spent.

   * `--path` <filename>:
     In support of scripts that run `kpa-grep` and then pass those